elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-does-licensing-differ-between-open-source-and-proprietary-software.md

 url: /learn/computer-science/questions/how-does-licensing-differ-between-open-source-and-proprietary-software
 score: -1.0
 related_article1:
-    id: 161561
+    id: 161300
-    title: What are the advantages of water cooling over air cooling in heat maintenance?
+    title: >-
+        What cooling techniques are commonly used to maintain optimal temperatures in computing systems?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-advantages-of-water-cooling-over-air-cooling-in-heat-maintenance
+    url: /learn/computer-science/questions/what-cooling-techniques-are-commonly-used-to-maintain-optimal-temperatures-in-computing-systems
 related_article2:
-    id: 161298
+    id: 161290
-    title: How does checkpointing enhance fault tolerance in supercomputers?
+    title: >-
+        How do supercomputers differ in their uses compared to mainframe computers?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-checkpointing-enhance-fault-tolerance-in-supercomputers
+    url: /learn/computer-science/questions/how-do-supercomputers-differ-in-their-uses-compared-to-mainframe-computers
 related_article3:
-    id: 161554
+    id: 161548
+    title: >-
-    title: What are the key characteristics of mainframe computers?
+        What are the advantages of using real-time protection in anti-virus software?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-key-characteristics-of-mainframe-computers
+    url: /learn/computer-science/questions/what-are-the-advantages-of-using-realtime-protection-in-antivirus-software
 related_article4:
-    id: 161558
+    id: 161548
+    title: >-
-    title: What is the significance of MIPS in evaluating mainframe performance?
+        What are the advantages of using real-time protection in anti-virus software?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-significance-of-mips-in-evaluating-mainframe-performance
+    url: /learn/computer-science/questions/what-are-the-advantages-of-using-realtime-protection-in-antivirus-software
 related_article5:
-    id: 161649
+    id: 161325
-    title: What is the purpose of encryption in access control?
+    title: >-
+        What are the disadvantages of a gesture-based interface compared to other user interfaces?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-purpose-of-encryption-in-access-control
+    url: /learn/computer-science/questions/what-are-the-disadvantages-of-a-gesturebased-interface-compared-to-other-user-interfaces
 ---

 &nbsp;